seanredmond/heniautos/guide/festival-calendar-basics.md

 1. Each month month began a new moon and lasted 29 or 30 days.
 A 29-day month was called "hollow", a 30-day "full."
 2. The year began on the first new moon after the summer solstice.
 3. Most years had twelve months (354±1 days), but some needed thirteen (384±1 days).
-4. The thirteenth month was one of the ordinary months doubled, usually the sixth month, Posidēiṓn.
+4. The thirteenth month was one of the ordinary months repeated, usually the sixth month, Posideiṓn.
 This is called "intercalation"

 ## Ordinary Years